edf42001/FRC-2018-Base/readme.md

+This robot project is meant to be the culmination of the best code we have created over the past few years, plus the new code we worked on this offseason.

-This is hopefully team 1712's starting point for their robot code.
-This readme is a little unorganized as it is simply a collection of the documentation that went into this project.
+Sorry the readme is a little unorganized, as it is simply a collection of the documentation that went into this project.
 In order:

 * Desription of Flexible Autonomous System
 * Description of new logging system